Statistical Inference of Constrained Stochastic Optimization via Sketched Sequential Quadratic Programming: Proofs of Section

 Thus, Lemma \ref{aux:lem:2} suggests that

-This verifies \eqref{pequ:28} and further verifies Lindeberg's condition.
-Thus, the central limit theorem of martingale in \cite[Corollary 2.1.10]{Duflo1997Random} leads to (b).
-For (c), we apply \citep[Theorem 2.1]{Fan2019Exact} with $\epsilon = \sqrt{\varphi_t}$, $\delta = 0$, $\rho=1$ (in their notation), as proved for verifying Lindeberg's condition above, and obtain the normalized result immediately.
-This completes the proof.
+This verifies \eqref{pequ:28} and further verifies the Lindeberg's condition.
+Thus, the central~limit~theorem of martingale in \cite[Corollary 2.1.10]{Duflo1997Random} leads to (b).
+For (c), we apply \citep[Theorem 2.1]{Fan2019Exact} with $\epsilon = \sqrt{\varphi_t}$, $\delta = 0$, $\rho=1$ (in their notation), as proved for~\mbox{verifying}~the~Lindeberg's condition above, and obtain the result immediately.
+This completes the~proof.

-\subsection{Proof of Lemma \ref{lem:7}}
+\subsubsection{Proof of Lemma \ref{lem:7}}